Geometric aspects of rank-3 vector bundles over surfaces and 2-plane distributions on 5-manifolds: Projective surfaces rank four linear systems of PDE in the plane

 The remaining invariants $\ell,r$ are simple differential polynomials in $b,c,\mu,\nu$, and can be found in \cite[Equation (2.15)]{MR2216951}. \end{proposition} \begin{proof} The computation of $\Phi$ comes directly from the definition (\ref{eq-cubic_components}) by utilizing the connection form (\ref{eq-connection_canonical_sys}).
 Then the projective metric $\varphi = \mathcal{F}h$ comes by the Fubini scalar (\ref{eq-Fubini_invariant}) computed from $\Phi$ and the constant tensor $h$ in (\ref{eq-const_form}). \end{proof} \begin{lemma} A system of linear PDEs of the form (\ref{eq-canonical_sys}) defines a surface $\Sigma \subset \mathbb{P}^3$ equipped with asymptotic local coordinates $(x,y)$ if and only if the following conditions hold:

 \end{lemma} \begin{proof} The necessity is nothing but the integrability condition $\mathbf{R} =0$ applied to the connection form of the canonical system (\ref{eq-connection_canonical_sys}).
-The sufficiency is guaranteed by noting that the rank of the canonical system is four if and only if (\ref{eq-integrability_conditions}) holds, and that these conditions are equivalent to the compatibility conditions from the equality of mixed partials $(z_{xx})_{yy} = (z_{yy})_{xx}$. \end{proof} In this way, the integrability conditions should be viewed as the projective version of the Gauss-Codazzi equations in classical differential geometry of surfaces in euclidean space.
+The sufficiency is guaranteed by noting that the rank of the canonical system is four if and only if (\ref{eq-integrability_conditions}) holds, and that these conditions are equivalent to the compatibility conditions from the equality of mixed partials $(z_{xx})_{yy} = (z_{yy})_{xx}$. \end{proof} In this way, the integrability conditions should be viewed as the projective version of the Gauss-Codazzi equations (\ref{eq-codazzi}) in classical differential geometry of surfaces in euclidean space.
 We remark trivially that such relations are satisfied for \emph{any} $\Sigma \subset \mathbb{P}^3$; that is, we learn nothing of the local geometry from these equations being satisfied.
-In \S \ref{s-2_plane_distr}, we will give another explanation of the origin of these equations as a consequence of the differential Bianchi identity.
+In \S \ref{s-2_plane_distr}, we will give another explanation of the origin of these equations as a consequence of the differential Bianchi identity applied to a natural connection on a rank-3 sub-bundle of $E$.